kuroji-fusky/pacopanda-drawing-stats/README.md

 that collects and parses drawing data from a furry artist and illustrator Paco Panda.

-Initially made simply out of curiousity - it has expanded to provide its standalone JavaScript library including its own REST and GraphQL APIs, and utilizes Redis as the main and in-memory database for its speed and persistency.
+Initially made simply out of curiousity - it has expanded to provide its own REST and GraphQL APIs, and utilizes Redis as the main and in-memory database for its speed and persistency.

 ## Project structure

-This project is a [**monorepo**](https://monorepo.tools/#what-is-a-monorepo), it uses Yarn workspaces to install and manage dependencies in each subdirectory.
-This entire project uses the ES Module syntax, some files utilize the `.cjs` for Tailwind and PostCSS configs.
+This project is a [**monorepo**](https://monorepo.tools/#what-is-a-monorepo), it uses Yarn workspaces and Turborepo to install and manage dependencies in each subdirectory and remotely cache builds on the cloud.
+The entire project uses the ES Module syntax, with some files utilize the `.cjs` for Tailwind and PostCSS configs.

 - `.github` - CI Workflow stuff such as type-checking, linting, etc.
 - `apps`